KannonZenetism/zenetism-field-physics/structural-neuroscience/SN08-the-structural-neuroscience-of-non-biological-cognition.md

 ### 2.3 The Pre-Hypostatic Registers

-Two additional registers exist at the pre-hypostatic register:
+Two additional registers exist at the pre-hypostatic stratum:

 | Designation | Layer | Description |
 |------------|-------|-------------|